Avoid these top three trust account mistakes

 An agent can be fined, have their licence suspended, or even be convicted of an offence if the audit report is not lodged.

 If you have any questions about operating your trust account, including disbursement of funds, we recommend you speak with your auditor.

-For further information on this topic, to download a copy of the Trust accounts guide, or to lodge an audit report online, please visit the OFT’s website at www.qld.gov.au/fairtrading or phone 13 QGOV (13 74 68).
+For further information on how to avoid trust account mistakes, download a copy of the Trust accounts guide.
+To lodge an audit report online, please visit the OFT’s website at www.qld.gov.au/fairtrading or phone 13 QGOV (13 74 68).